Are Cows Domesticated? What Every Beef Buyer Should Know

 Not All Cattle Are Raised the Same Way

-Here’s where it gets relevant to your dinner table.
-While all modern cattle are domesticated, the way they are raised varies enormously, and it makes a huge difference in the quality of the beef.
+While all modern cattle are domesticated, the way they are raised can vary significantly.
+Those differences can influence the characteristic of the beef.

 Why Angus Cattle Specifically?